XavierWww/Encryption-Calculator/README.md

-# Encryption-Calculator
+# A Simple Encryption Calculator
-DES and RC4 encryption algorithm
+Using DES and RC4 encryption algorithm

+Attention: Only support the encryption.